JoeyyScott/Gamer-Supplies/README.md

     + Pictures of these modals can be found within superuser story testing [here](TESTING.md).

 Included in the **Security Features** are:
-+ The following views are protected so only admins have permission.
++ The following views are protected so only admins have permission:
     + Add, Edit and Delete Supply
     + Add/Delete Coupon
     + Deleting any review